 Bathrooms and Kitchen

-Kitchens and bathrooms need extra attention since they are environments where bacteria, germs and mildew tend to hide.
+Kitchens and bathrooms are items on the church cleaning checklist that need extra attention since they are environments where bacteria, germs, and mildew tend to hide.

 - Sanitize surfaces: Use commercial-grade cleaning solutions for commonly touched surfaces such as metal, porcelain, tile, mirrors or countertops.